ah teaches web design & development (The Interwebs lecture)

 Reflections

-There are seven reflections available, and you are only required to complete two.
+There are four reflections available, and you are only required to complete two.
 Reflections are completed within the class time and submitted before the end.

 You may complete up to three reflections and have the lowest grade dropped.